 Damages Your Family Experienced

 Of course, the damages and losses experienced by you and your family are extremely important and may make up a large portion of your settlement.
-First, you should talk about various economic losses the loss of your family member caused.
+First, you should discuss the economic losses your family member’s death caused.
 For example, your loved one might have provided you with caregiving services.
 With them gone, you have to pay for those services from someone else, which can be very expensive.
 If your loved one provided income to your household, you can claim the value of that lost income.

 Non-economic injuries may also be considered.
 If you lost a spouse, you might claim the loss of consortium or companionship.
 Children who lose parents can claim lost guidance and parental affection.
-These experiences can be very painful but are ultimately very subjective.
+These experiences can be painful, but they are ultimately subjective.
 As such, settlements tend to vary.

 The Cause of Death